Types of quiz questions

 Matching text

-Matching text is a short answer question type that requires students to type their answer into a box.
+Matching Text is a short-answer question type that requires students to enter their response into a single text box.

 Sharing options